gaultier/blog/how_should_your_mutex_be_named.md

 This works since Go is a language with only one way to define a `struct` field, but some languages would be more difficult.

-Another way to only find field declarations would be to use AWK to remember whether or not we are inside a `struct` definition:
+A slightly smarter way, to only find field declarations, would be to use AWK to remember whether or not we are inside a `struct` definition:

 ```awk
 /\s+struct\s+/ { in_struct = 1 }